Field theories of active particle systems and their entropy production: #1

-\seclabel{Kn_Ln_for_drift_diffusion_in_pert_pot} Following from the arguments in the main text and in \SMref{appendixWhichDiagramsContribute}, we re-state the key-ingredients to calculate the entropy production.
+\toasubsubsection{\texorpdfstring{$\Op$}{K} and \texorpdfstring{$\Ln$}{Ln} for drift diffusion in a perturbative potential} \seclabel{Kn_Ln_for_drift_diffusion_in_pert_pot} Following from the arguments in the main text and in \APref{appendixWhichDiagramsContribute}, we re-state the key-ingredients to calculate the entropy production.
 Firstly, the kernel $\Op_{\yvec,\xvec}$ can immediately be read off from the action or the Fokker-Planck operator, \Eref{FPE_drift_diffusion},

 with $\nabla_y\cdot\extPot'\delta(\yvec-\xvec)$ intended to result in two terms by the product rule and with \Eref{actual_op_Wissel_identity} available to re-arrange the right-hand side.
 Even though the kernel is extracted easily, we will reproduce it below via the propagator to illustrate our scheme.
 Secondly, the logarithm $\Ln_{\yvec,\xvec}$ is constructed from the propagator to first order.
 To this end, we state the first order correction \Eref{first_order_bauble_omega_k} in real space and direct time for arbitrary potentials using \Eref{action_pert_pot_only}